itsmejx/dsa3101-2210-03-priv/README.txt

 	a. ```cd ~/Desktop/```
 	b. ```git clone git@github.com:itsmejx/dsa3101-2210-03-priv```
 3. To start, click on "StartBoothy.cmd".
 (Run as administrator as needed)
+4. Once it finishes loading, click on "StartBoothy2.cmd.
+(Run as administrator as needed)
 4. Click on "start_here.html"
 5. To stop, click on "StopBoothy.cmd".
 (Run as administrator as needed)